Ringdealer/Disasters/README.md

 [![GitHub issues](https://img.shields.io/github/issues/Ringdealer/forest-fires?style=plastic)](https://github.com/Ringdealer/forest-fires/issues)

+---
-`Marpesia eleuchea`, known commonly as `Antillean Daggerwing`, is found in the West Indies and sometimes in Florida keys. `Marpesia eleuchea eleuchea` is an endemic Cuban subespecies.
+*Marpesia eleuchea*, known commonly as Antillean Daggerwing, is found in the West Indies and sometimes in Florida keys. *Marpesia eleuchea eleuchea* is an endemic Cuban subespecies.
 Sometimes is abundant in groves and similar localities throughout the island.
 It is frequently found on the edge of forests, perched on flowers at a certain height.
 The specimen shown in the photo is a female.
----
 <img src="./marpesia_res.jpg">

-> Marpesia eleuchea eleuchea [Photo by Ringdealer]
+> *Marpesia eleuchea eleuchea* [Photo by Ringdealer]
 ---
 ## Table of Contents
 - [Description](#description)
 - [Technologies](#technologies)